yashwanth-alapati/yashwanth-alapati.github.io/aboutme.md

 subtitle: Dreamer
 ---

 This is Yashwanth Alapati.
-I like to introduce myself as a dreamer, because most of the time I ponder what the world will look like in 15...20 years
+I like to introduce myself as a dreamer, because most of the time I ponder what the world will look like in 15...20 years time.

 - I like to write code and build projects.
 - I am getting my Masters degree in CS at NYU